cyclic-software/docs/docs/overview/limits.md

 - No streaming of requests or responses
 - 240 MB final code bundle size per app
 - 512MB of ephemeral disk space mounted at `/tmp`
-  - the data will persist between invokes but there is no guarantee that any further invocations will use the same instance and thus can not be relied on to store persistent data.
+  - the data will persist between invokes, but there is no guarantee that any further invocations will use the same instance and thus can not be relied on to store persistent data.
 - 5 TB single file size in S3 storage

 ## Soft limits